dotnet/orleans/Runtime-Implementation-Details/Cluster-Management.md

 ### Configuration:

-Membership protocol is configured via the `Liveness` element in the `Globals` section in OrleansConfiguration.xml The default values were tuned in years of production usage in Azure and we believe they represent good default settings.
+Membership protocol is configured via the `Liveness` element in the `Globals` section in `OrleansConfiguration.xml` file.
+The default values were tuned in years of production usage in Azure and we believe they represent good default settings.
 There is no need in general to change them.

 Sample config element: